The Seemingly Never-Ending Story: Plot

 Visiting a cave, Homer tampers with a fragile stalactite, causing the family to fall through the floor and leaving Homer hanging upside down.
 While Marge and Bart look for an exit, Lisa tells him a story to pass the time.
-Last week, Lisa encounterd a bighorn sheep, which chases her.
+Last week, Lisa encountered a bighorn sheep, which chases her.
 She runs to the nearest shelter, Mr. Burns' house, and they hide in the attic.
 Lisa finds a photo of Burns working at Moe's Tavern, and he tells her the story.

 Burns and Rich Texan were involved in a scavenger hunt where the winner receives the loser's possessions.
 Burns obtained every item except a picture of himself with a smiling child.
 The Texan won, so Burns began working at Moe's to earn money.
 He found and read a letter written by Moe describing his treasure.
 Moe met a newly arrived Edna Krabappel, and they fell in love.
 Moe planned to leave Springfield with her but had no money.
 He encountered Snake, an idealistic archaeologist, who intended to donate gold coins to a museum.
 Moe stole them from Snake, leading him to be a criminal.
 Before leaving with Moe, Edna stopped by Springfield Elementary School to resign and found Bart seemingly in detention.
 Edna told Moe that she must stay to help Bart succeed.
 Moe became depressed and used his coins to play music on the tavern's jukebox.

 Burns took the coins from the jukebox and bought his possessions back, but the Texan refused to give the power plant back until Burns completed the scavenger hunt.
 The sheep bursts into the attic, and Burns gets hurt defending Lisa.
 The sheep had found Lisa's pearl necklace earlier and is returning it.
 To thank him, Lisa takes a photo of her and Burns together, allowing him to get the plant back.

 Homer breaks free.
 He confesses that he saw the Texan hide the coins in the cave and brought the family there to steal them.
 Suddenly, the Texan arrives, and the coins are found.
 Moe, Burns, and Snake appear and enter a Mexican standoff.
 Marge takes the coins and drops them into a chasm, and they thank her for ending their greed.
 They go out to volunteer as a way of atoning for their sins, while Burns promises to catch up with them after climbing down the chasm to retrieve the coins.
 The entire episode turns out to be a story told by Bart to Principal Skinner, explaining why he did not have time to study for a test.
 Skinner is unconvinced until he sees Edna kissing Moe outside.